microsoft/semantic-kernel/python/samples/concepts/setup/README.md

 # Using environment variables to setup Semantic Kernel

-Semantic Kernel allows you muliple ways to setup your connectors.
+Semantic Kernel allows you multiple ways to setup your connectors.
 This guide shows that for OpenAI Connectors.

 After installing the semantic-kernel package, you can try these out.